Our Team

 Reneé lives in Cross Plains with her husband Tony and their two children Logan and Mahala, where music continues to be a tie that binds the family.
 It is not uncommon to find the family singing and dancing together in the living room of their home or having drum, keyboard, or guitar jam sessions on a daily basis.
 It is a joy for Reneé to watch her children develop the same love of music that is so much a part of her life.
 She is excited about this opportunity to share that joy with other families and build on her history of teaching and learning with young children.

 Born in Minneapolis, MN, Andrea moved to Wisconsin when she was 2 and is a Monona High graduate.
-She moved to Waunakee 29 years ago where she married her husband of 22 years, Steve.
+She moved to Waunakee over 30 years ago where she married her husband of 26 years, Steve.
 They have two sons, Jake and Eric.

 Alex Gallatin is a violinist from Milwaukee, Wisconsin.
 He began playing the violin when he was 7 years old, and has taken individual lessons since.
 He participated in the Milwaukee Youth Symphony Orchestra program for 7 years, and continues to play in community orchestras.
 When he began his Bachelor of Fine Arts degree in violin performance at UW-Milwaukee, his passion for both teaching and performing ignited.
 Since then, he received a Master of Music degree in violin performance from UW-Madison, and is currently pursuing a Doctor of Musical Arts degree in violin performance, also from UW-Madison.